Digital Content Marketing Strategy

-A content strategy is a road map.
+A content marketing plan is a road map.
 It guides your content marketing efforts.
-It details and explains the what, how, who, when, and the why of your organization’s content marketing.
+It details and explains the WHAT, HOW, WHO, WHEHN, and the WHY of your organization’s content marketing.
 Your content strategy outlines how you'll create, publish, promote, and manage your content.
 It also outlines how you'd measure content performance.
 The most important part?
 How it provides value to your ideal customer.

 Content and the B2B Buying Journey